PE & Sports

 In Key Stage 2, pupils are taught some different sports to allow them to progress and experience a wide range throughout their schooling experience.
 This year they will explore the following sports: Parkour, Hockey, Tag Rugby, Netball, Dance, Gymnastics, Fitness, Tennis, Rounders, Cricket and Athletics.
-Year 3 and 5 pupils are taken to Kingdown School for swimming lessons for half an hour a week for the year as their indoor PE lesson.
+Year 3 and 5 pupils are taken for swimming lessons for half an hour a week for the year as their indoor PE lesson.
 We also have a huge focus on learning the rules and officiating in all sports.

 We also run a range of extra-curricular activities, in a non-competitive form.
 This includes after and before school clubs.
 Children also have the opportunity to represent the school and participate at festivals.
 These are competitive and are played against local primary schools (Multi-skills, Dance, Athletics, Football, Netball, Tag Rugby, Hockey, Tennis and more).

 Dance is an important part of our PE curriculum.